vishalvishw10/facebook-friend-autocomplete/README.md

       }
     });

+## Running the Demo

+Logging in with Facebook can only work on one domain per app.
+I set up the app to run on `http://localhost:8000`, so inorder to view the demo, you'll have to serve the page locally on port 8000.
+To do that, open your terminal and cd into the directory and run: (requires python to be installed)

+    python -m SimpleHTTPServer

+and navigate to `http://localhost:8000/demo.html` from your browser.
+Don't worry about logging in, now one is stealing your identity.

-## Contrubuting
+## Contributing

 Feel completely free to fork this repository and send pull requests.
+Thanks!

 ---

 ## TODO

-* Github page with demo
+* Github page
 * Improve demo.html
 * Tests
 * Take requests from anyone